StoneCypher/todo_redux_to_not/walkthrough.md

 ### The Redux Way

+So, `Redux` wants to do "presentational" controls first.

+### The Redux Presentational Way

   * `TodoList` is a list showing visible todos.
     * `todos`: Array is an array of todo items with { id, text, completed } shape.
     * `onTodoClick(id: number)` is a callback to invoke when a todo is clicked.